 Welcome to the Roberta Sykes Indigenous Education Foundation website.
 Here you can learn more about the Foundation, the Scholarships, news on past and present Scholars, and how you can support the Foundation's work.

-The Roberta Sykes Indigenous Education Foundation is pleased to announce the recipients of three Roberta Sykes Scholarships, a scheme assisting Indigenous Australians to pursue postgraduate study at leading overseas universities.
+The Roberta Sykes Indigenous Education Foundation is pleased to announce the recipients of four Roberta Sykes Scholarships, a scheme assisting Indigenous Australians to pursue postgraduate study at leading overseas universities.